oneloveipfs/ipfsVideoUploader/docs/Privacy.md

 * Local Storage.
 We use Local Storage to remember persistent information such as drafts.

 ### Usage Data
 We may also collect information how the Service is accessed and used ("Usage Data").
-This Usage Data may include information such as your computer’s IP address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit and other diagnostic data.
+This Usage Data may include information such as your computer's IP address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit and other diagnostic data.

 These Usage Data will only be kept for a maximum of 60 days.